oa-labs/arc-ai-digital-ocean/web/docs/DEPLOYMENT.md

 # Docker Deployment Guide

-This guide covers deploying the iChat KB Manager application using Docker.
+This guide covers deploying the ArcAI KB Manager application using Docker.

 ## Prerequisites